MuhammadElsaadany/CSV-Combiner/README.md

 # CSV-Combiner
 A small tool to merge and combine several CSV files into one CSV file.
+(Supports Arabic)

 ----------------------------------------------------
 --------------- How To Use The Tool: ---------------